Category-Adaptive Cross-Modal Semantic Refinement and Transfer for Open-Vocabulary Multi-Label Recognition: Abstract

 \section{Abstract}

-Benefiting from the generalization capability of CLIP, recent vision language pre-training (VLP) models have demonstrated an impressive ability to capture virtually any visual concept in daily images.
-However, due to the presence of unseen categories in open-vocabulary settings, existing algorithms struggle to effectively capture strong semantic correlations between categories, resulting in sub-optimal performance on the open-vocabulary multi-label recognition (OV-MLR).
-Furthermore, the substantial variation in the number of discriminative areas across diverse object categories is misaligned with the fixed-number patch matching used in current methods, introducing noisy visual cues that hinder the accurate capture of target semantics.
-To tackle these challenges, we propose a novel category-adaptive cross-modal semantic refinement and transfer (\mname) framework to explore the semantic correlation both within each category and across different categories, in a category-adaptive manner.
+Benefiting from the generalization capability of CLIP, recent vision language pre-training (VLP) models have demonstrated the ability to capture a wide range of visual concepts in daily images.
+However, due to the presence of unseen categories in open-vocabulary settings, existing algorithms struggle to capture semantic correlations between categories, leading to suboptimal performance on open-vocabulary multi-label recognition (OV-MLR).
+Furthermore, the substantial variation in the number of discriminative areas across diverse object categories is misaligned with the fixed-number patch matching used in current methods, introducing noisy visual cues that hinder the capture of target semantics.
+To address these challenges, we propose a novel category-adaptive cross-modal semantic refinement and transfer (\mname) framework to model semantic correlations both within each category and across different categories, in a category-adaptive manner.
 The proposed framework consists of two complementary modules, i.e., intra-category semantic refinement (ISR) module and inter-category semantic transfer (IST) module.
-Specifically, the ISR module leverages the cross-modal knowledge of the VLP model to adaptively find a set of local discriminative regions that best represent the semantics of the target category.
-The IST module adaptively discovers a set of most correlated categories for a target category by utilizing the commonsense capabilities of LLMs to construct a category-adaptive correlation graph and transfers semantic knowledge from the correlated seen categories to unseen ones.
-Extensive experiments on OV-MLR benchmarks clearly demonstrate that the proposed \mname~framework outperforms current state-of-the-art algorithms.
+Specifically, the ISR module leverages the cross-modal knowledge of the VLP model to adaptively select a set of local discriminative regions that represent the semantics of the target category.
+The IST module adaptively discovers a set of correlated categories for a target category by constructing a category-adaptive correlation graph and transfers semantic knowledge from the correlated seen categories to unseen ones.
+Experiments on OV-MLR benchmarks demonstrate that the proposed \mname~framework improves over current methods.